Etto48/HexPatch/docs/README.md

 Read the [settings documentation](./SETTINGS.md) for more information.

-## Translations
+## Internationalization

 HexPatch supports translations, which can be set in the settings file.
-See the [locale documentation](./LOCALE.md) for a list of available locales and how to add a new one.
+See the [internationalization documentation](./I18N.md) for a list of available locales and how to add a new one.
 You can set the locale with the key `app.locale` in the settings file.
 See the [settings documentation](./SETTINGS.md) for more information.

 ## Plugins